OnePlus 5T could keep its headphone jack

-It's funny how the headset jack became so divisive, and how having one makes a phone more of a slam dunk for some buyers -- and how not having one might shoo them away.
+It's funny how the headset jack became so divisive: for some buyers, a phone with a headset jack is closer to being a slam dunk -- and if a phone doesn't have one, that can shoo them away.
 That's why Wednesday's teasing tweet from OnePlus could bring hope for its next phone, the rumored OnePlus 5T.

-The clue: OnePlus tweeted a picture in which the headset jacks prominently appears on its six phones.
+The clue: OnePlus tweeted a picture in which the headset jacks prominently appear on its six phones.

-OnePlus isn't copping to the OnePlus 5T, which is said to release late November, but if the company is making a statement now, after taking the OnePlus 5 phone out of rotation, it's not going to then announce a phone that ditches the jack in favor of a single USB-C port.
+OnePlus isn't yet copping to the OnePlus 5T, which is expected to be released in late November, but if the company is making a statement now, after taking the OnePlus 5 phone out of rotation, it's not going to then announce a phone that ditches the jack in favor of a single USB-C port.
 The headset jack has become a hot-button issue for some buyers as more and more phonemakers have stripped it out.

 Read now: All the OnePlus 5T rumors in one place